vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 When you automate your mailbox, there are different automations possible:

+* Notification on your phone when mail is delivered.
-* Notification when mail is delivered.
+* Notification on your smart speaker when mail is delivered.
 * Notification if mail is sticking out of the mailbox.
   * To detect that: the flap is opened but still not closed after a few seconds.
 * Show the time since the mail was delivered.